-WordPress is a Content Management System which is in-demand in the market today and has a 62% market share for websites built using this Content Management System.
+WordPress is a Content Management System that is in demand in the market today and has a 62% market share for websites built using this Content Management System.
 Besides, the interesting part is that over 400 million people interact with WordPress websites every month.

 In 2020, over 455 million WordPress websites are developed throughout the world.
 That is, contributing 35% of the market share of all websites in the world!
 It marks an increase of 2% and 4% as compared to 2019 and 2018 respectively.
 Additionally, about 20% of all self-hosted websites are using WordPress.